dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 This page is updated periodically.
 Check back for additional updates.

+> [!Note]
-The following changes are under development for Intune.
+> The following changes are under development for Intune.
 All of these features will eventually be supported for hybrid customers' deployments (Configuration Manager with Intune).
-For more information about new hybrid features, check out our [hybrid What’s New page](https://technet.microsoft.com/en-US/library/mt718155(TechNet.10).aspx).
+For more information about new hybrid features, check out our [hybrid What’s New page](https://docs.microsoft.com/en-us/sccm/mdm/understand/whats-new-in-hybrid-mobile-device-management).

 ## New Capabilities